 My class background, and current class position are paradoxical, and my food preferences mirror this disjuncture.
 When I need to invoke my foodie identity, I know what choices will give the impression that I am educated and of a certain class: farmers markets, heirloom tomatoes, goji berries.
 But I also have a sort of “coming out” fantasy, in which I escape the pressure of performing a class that I don’t feel I belong to.
 It goes like this: I walk into my food studies class with a covered tray of something tasty to share with my students.
 “Close your eyes, I have brought a treat.”
 I imagine their thoughts: Vegan tahini chocolate chunk cookies?
 Himalayan kale chips with lime zest?
 “Open your eyes.”
 In front of each student is a paper cup full of Kraft Dinner (KD), with a squirt of ketchup.
 My fantasy ends when the students look up at me, surprised and unsure.
 Just what I was hoping for!

-Disrupting identity and makes me almost gleeful.
-It’s like throwing off the shackles of .
+Disrupting identity and food meanings makes me almost gleeful.
+It’s like throwing off the shackles of social hierarchies.
 I do my best to make environmentally sound and socially just dietary choices, but I also grew up connecting with my sisters over fast food and sugary cereals.
 I’m careful not to order the Happy Meal equivalent during a lunch interview, but I’m sure my sister would make fun of me if I brought a vegan quinoa Buddha Bowl to a potluck.
 There are the foods I’m proud to eat in the company of foodies, and there are foods I would eat at home, but not in public.
 The symbolic significance of food—food meaning—is powerful.

 On the surface, enjoying both Zen Crunch and KD might seem innocent, but our food choices have hefty environmental, social, and health consequences.
 Food shapes landscapes, community health, and bodies.
 Power really is in every bite.
-Organic foods are more environmentally friendly, fair trade foods are more socially justice, plant-based diets are more nutritionally sound.
+Organic foods are more environmentally friendly, fair trade foods are more socially just, plant-based diets are more nutritionally sound.
 Maybe you see no problem with the disdain for the junk foods that I grew up on, especially when they include Kraft Dinner and Happy Meals.
 But what happens when people disdain other kinds of family or traditional foods—those with specific cultural significance?
 What happens if I turn my nose up at my aunt’s Christmas pudding, or my mum’s lasagna?
 That kind of disdain has a different feel: it leans towards food stigma.
 Familial and culturally significant foods harness emotions and relationships.
 Beyond cultural value, food meanings can also reflect hierarchies and social stratification.
 So what happens when the food of one group is considered more valuable than that of another?

-In what follows, I explore food hierarchies in Haiti, where farmers often disdain the very foods that they produce; where many black, Haitian, rural dwellers value imported “white foods” over local, nationally produced ones; and where food hierarchies often mirror social hierarchies.
+In what follows, I explore food hierarchies in Haiti, where peasant farmers often disdain the very foods that they produce; where many black, Haitian, rural dwellers value imported “white foods” over local, nationally produced ones; and where food hierarchies often mirror social hierarchies.